``

 Aspinall, W. L

-William Lewis Aspinall.
-He died at the Salvation Army Canteen (Red Shield Club) in Snargate Street on 23 September 1944, aged 45.
-He was from 14 Philip Street, Stockport, Cheshire.
-He had run the Salvation Army hostel for two years, and was a canteen manager.
-His wife was seriously injured.
+He died at the Salvation Army Canteen (Red Shield Club) in Snargate Street (156?) on 23 September 1944, aged 45.
+He was then recorded as being from 14 Philip Street, Stockport, Cheshire.
+At Dover, he had run the Salvation Army hostel for two years, and was a canteen manager.
+His wife Minnie was buried in the rubble with him; she knew he had died when he stopped speaking to her.
+She was seriously injured but able to attend his funeral.
+Their daughter, Joyce, had been playing at a friend's house, so fortunately was saved injury.

 Austen, W. E.